Midland Funding, LLC

 In 2015, the CFPB found that the companies violated the Consumer Financial Protection Act (CFPA), Fair Debt Collection Practices Act (FDCPA), and Fair Credit Reporting Act and settled with a consent order.
-Now, the CFPB has alleged that Encore and its subsidiaries have violated that consent order and again violated the CFPA and FDCPA.
+The CFPB has now alleged that Encore and its subsidiaries have violated that consent order and violated the CFPA and FDCPA.

 More specifically, the CFPB alleges that Encore and its subsidiaries have sued consumers to collect debts, even though the statutes of limitations had run on those debts.
 They claim they have also attempted to collect on debts for which the statutes of limitations had run without providing required disclosures.

 In another Midland Funding lawsuit, the company was sued by the attorney general for 42 states and the District of Columbia for the practice of “robo-signing.”
 The practice involves employees signing hundreds of affidavits daily (sometimes up to 400) stating that consumers owe money and have personal knowledge of it, despite spending just seconds on each affidavit.